intel/ad-rss-lib/doc/ad_rss/Appendix-ParameterDiscussion.md

 !!! note
-    As a starting point the values are set to:
+    As a conservative starting point the values can be set to:

     | Parameter                       | Value         |
     |:-------------------------------:|:-------------:|